GoogleChrome/web.dev/src/site/content/en/learn/css/overflow/index.md

 ### overscroll-behavior

-Finally, [`overscroll-behavior`](https://developer.mozilla.org/docs/Web/CSS/overscroll-behavior) allows you to prevent overflow scrolling leaking into a parent container (called scroll chaining).
-If you’ve ever reached the end of a modal overlay, then continued scrolling and had the page behind the overlay move, this is the scroll chaining, or bubbling up to the parent scroll container. `overscroll-behavior` allows you to control this behavior.
+If you’ve ever reached the end of a modal overlay, then continued scrolling and had the page behind the overlay move, this is the scroll chaining, or bubbling up to the parent scroll container.
+The [`overscroll-behavior`](https://developer.mozilla.org/docs/Web/CSS/overscroll-behavior) property allows you to prevent overflow scrolling leaking into a parent container (called scroll chaining).

 {% Codepen {
   user: 'web-dot-dev',